anthonybastien87/handle-sdk/README.md

 # handle.fi SDK

 Read the docs [here](https://github.com/handle-fi/handle-sdk/tree/master/docs).
-Please note that this SDK is still a work in progress.
+Please note that this SDK is a work in progress until version 1.0.0.
-Currently, only the Kovan testnet is supported.
+The handle.fi protocol is deployed on Arbitrum One.

 ## Getting started